 If the answer to any of the subsections of question 15 is “Yes”, please provide information on such measures, if needed:

+[agreed]

 If the answer to any of the subsections of question 15 is “Yes”, States parties are invited, on a voluntary basis to specify and provide information on cooperation with non-governmental or other relevant organizations and other elements of civil society, in appropriate cases, in the provision of the relevant measures (art.
 6, para.
 3).

+[agreed]

-18. In implementing protective measures for victims of trafficking in persons, does your country take into account the age, gender and special needs of such victims, in particular the special needs of children, including appropriate housing, education and care (art.
+17. In implementing protective measures for victims of trafficking in persons, does your country take into account the age, gender and special needs of such victims, in particular the special needs of children, including appropriate housing, education and care (art.
 6, para.
 4)?